Cauberg: Sights

 The foot of Cauberg hill is situated almost in the center of Valkenburg, outside the medieval city gate of Grendelpoort.
 At the bottom of the hill is one of Valkenburg's main visitor attractions, Gemeentegrot, an abandoned chalk quarry offering guided tours through a labyrinth of man-made caves which include an underground lake, limestone sculptures of prehistoric animals and charcoal drawings depicting local history scenes.
 Higher up the hill is a Lourdes grotto, a 1926 copy of the original grotto at Lourdes with an open air chapel.

 Only a few yards further up the hill stands a memorial chapel with a carillon, commemorating the Limburgian members of the Dutch resistance that were killed during World War II.
 Here the underground fighters Sjeng (John) Coenen and Joep (Joe) Francotte were murdered on 5 September 1944, just before the liberation of Valkenburg.

-Opposite lies a leafy hill cemetery, that features terraced graves, unique in the Netherlands, as well as a Gothic revival graveyard chapel and some limestone mausoleums, one of which was designed by Pierre Cuypers.
+Opposite lies a leafy hill cemetery, that features terraced graves, unique in the Netherlands, as well as a Gothic Revival graveyard chapel and some limestone mausoleums, one of which was designed by Pierre Cuypers.
 Halfway up the hill is situated Thermae 2000, a spa facility in a pyramidal building that opened in 1989.
 On the other side of the road, amidst an extension of Rotspark, is a branch of Holland Casino in a modern building with an imposing view of the town and the Geul valley.
 On top of the hill, close to the village of Vilt, is a Landal holiday village, built in a postmodern style to resemble a typical Limburg village, as well as a castle site.

 Road cycling

 The Amstel Gold Race had its finish on or within a few kilometres of the Cauberg from 2003 to 2016.
-Now the finish is 2 kilometres further near Vilt and contains 2 climbs of the Cauberg in total.
+Now the finish is 2 kilometres further near Vilt and Berg en Terblijt and contains 3 climbs of the Cauberg in total and the last again 2 kilometres of the finish (2025 Men).
+The women climb the Cauberg 5 times (2025).

 The Cauberg has been included in many other Dutch cycling races such as Eneco Tour, Ster ZLM Toer, Olympia's Tour and Dutch National Road Racing Championships.

 Three Grand-Tours have included Cauberg in their route: the 1992 Tour de France (7th stage), the 2006 Tour de France (3rd stage) and the 2009 Vuelta a España (4th stage).

 The UCI Road World Championships has included the Cauberg five times (1938, 1948, 1979, 1998 and 2012 UCI Road World Championships).

 Other sports

 Since 2011 a cyclo-cross race has been held on and around Cauberg and the 2018 UCI Cyclo-cross World Championships was held on Cauberg.
+Where Belgian's Wout van Aert and Sanne Cant were World Champions.

 Also, in 2011 and 2012 Red Bull organized a Crashed Ice event on the slopes of Cauberg.